iamramos004/Jenkins-Zero-To-Hero/Interview_Questions.md

 A: Be prepared for answer, you need to have atleast 3-4 on top of your head, so that interview feels you use jenkins on a day-to-day basis.

+i am making a code change in Interview_Questions.md file after cloning my jenkins repo into my local repository. and this change is done by VS editor and commands through gitbash.